benjamingoldenage/devops-8-21/hands-on/Jenkins/jenkins-05-Deployment/README.md

 - `Save` the job

-- Now, update the `Jenkinsfile` to include last 2 stages.
+- Now, go to the `package-application-code-pipeline` job and update the `Jenkinsfile` to include last 2 stages.
 For this purpose, add these 2 stages in `Jenkinsfile` like below:

 ```text
         stage('Deploy to Staging Environment'){